 Competencies are the knowledge, skills and abilities health care provider need for better patient outcomes.

-Through RhPAP’s Let’s Go Rural program, high school and graduate students can team up to get early exposure to rural health care practice.
+- Through RhPAP’s ‘Let’s Go Rural!’ program, post secondary students can team up to get early exposure to rural health-care practice.
 Feedback from participants suggest that these collaborative events are great opportunities to learn with others about rural practice.
 They may also spark an interest in rural practice.

-Inter-professional collaboration is a way to achieve better patient care while at the same time having a happier and more effective workforce.
+Interprofessional collaboration is a way to achieve better patient care while at the same time having a happier and more effective workforce.